What is Mindful Masturbation and How Can It Benefit Your Sex Life?

 5 Myths About Chastity Devices and Chastity Kink

-A quick note on terminology: this post refers primarily to chastity play and chastity devices for a person with a penis (often called “male chastity”, though obviously not everyone with a penis is a man!)
+A quick note on terminology: this post refers primarily to chastity kink and chastity devices for a person with a penis (often called “male chastity”, though obviously not everyone with a penis is a man!)
 Chastity play for people with vulvas is, unfortunately, much more challenging and less practical.

 What do you think of when you hear the word “chastity?”
 Do you think about medieval women forced to wear metal belts to protect their virginity?
 (Which probably never happened, by the way.)
 Do you think about religious doctrine urging you not to have sex until marriage?
 Or perhaps you think about your favourite kink.